-My name is Grace and I have worked within the charity sector for the past six years and have experience of working with children, young people and adults, providing emotional health and wellbeing support, as well as counselling.
+My name is Grace and I have worked within the charity sector and have experience of working with children, young people and adults, providing emotional health and wellbeing support, as well as counselling.

 I first started my journey working with children and young people who had experienced a bereavement.
 It was from there which I started my counselling training and continued working for a local charity, supporting children and young people with their emotional health and wellbeing.
 I have also worked with adults in a local counselling charity, adding to my experience in working with a variety of people, who face a range of challenges and adversities.

 I wholeheartedly believe in the power of compassion, empathy and listening and therefore I am passionate about the impact which counselling can have.
 I feel privileged to be able to work alongside people throughout their counselling journey, and to be entrusted with their stories.

 I have a BSc (hons) degree in Psychology, as well as a Level 2 Certificate in Counselling Skills, Level 3 Certificate in Counselling Studies and a Level 4 Diploma in Therapeutic Counselling.
 I am an accredited member of the British Association for Counselling and Psychotherapy (BACP), which is a leading professional body for Counselling in the UK.
 You can read more about the BACP here.
 Throughout my career I have also completed training in, Solution Focused Therapy, Coaching and Sexual Exploitation and Violence training.

 I believe that you hold the answers within yourself and that counselling facilitates a safe space for you to explore and process your thoughts and feelings.
 I am led by you and counselling provides the opportunity for the you to lead your sessions.
 I listen free from judgement, and will support you to find your own answers; counselling is not a space where I will offer advice or opinion.
 Through working together we will develop a therapeutic relationship, which I believe is the foundation of you being able to grow, develop and focus on what matters most to you.